wshinu/lab-cleaning-numerical-data/readme.md

 ### Instructions

 1. Import the necessary libraries.
-2. Load the `we_fn_use_c_marketing_customer_value_analysis.csv` into the variable `customer_df`.
+2. Load the `customer_value_analysis.csv` into the variable `customer_df`.
 3. First look at its main features (`head`, `shape`, `info`).
 4. Rename the columns so they follow the _PE8_ (snake case: lowecase_with_underscores).
 5. Change effective to date column to datetime format.
 6. Check `NaN` values per column.
+7. Define a functions that given an input dataframe, returns two dataframes: one with the numerical columns and another with categorical columns of the input dataframe.
+8. Drop any ID column.
+9. Get the correlation matrix for the numerical variables.
+What is pair of numerical variables that have the highest correlation?
+It makes sense, why?
-7. Define a function that takes a dataframe as an input and returns two dataframes: the first dataframe should have only the continuous columns while the second should contain only the discrete columns of the input dataframe. **Hint**: To determine which columns of the input dataframe are continuous and which ones are discrete, check out the number of unique values.
+10. Define a function that takes a pandas DataFrame as an input and returns two pandas DataFrames: the first containing numerical continuous columns and the second containing numerical discrete columns of the input dataframe.
+To this end, it might be helpful to count the number of unique values.
+The function **must have an optional argument set by default to 36** to discriminate between continuous and discrete columns.
+Then, use it to create two new dataframes: continuous_df and discrete_df.
-8. For the categorical data, check if there is some kind of text in a variable so we would need to clean it. **Hint**: Use the same method you used in step 7.
-Depending on the implementation, decide what to do with the variables you get.
-9. Get the categorical features.
-10. What should we do with the `customer_id` column?
+11. Create a function to create a barplot for all the columns of the discrete_df using seaborn, and set the figuresize = (16,16).
+12. Create a function to create a histogram for all the columns of the continuous_df using seaborn, and set the figuresize = (16,16)
+13. According to the previous histogram plots, do you think that you do will have to apply any transformation?